Forged into Christ-Likeness

 A man sorting through a hand of cards.Once more, a blade smith is sent home.

-Once more, their creations are tested, then a new Forged in Fire champion is crowned.
+Each episode their final creations are tested, then a new Forged in Fire champion is crowned.

 Some flaws do occur during forging, or while constructing the handle.
 But often it’s a bad heat-treat which dooms a contestant.
-So why is the tempering process so important?
+So why is the tempering of the weapon or tool so important?

 An Important Step: Heat-Treating the Metal